 The Meiji Restoration: History’s Greatest Elite Transition

-Two of the vessels, the USS Susquehanna and USS Mississippi, were steam-powered—black smoke belching from their stacks as they moved without sails, without wind, seemingly without any force that Japanese observers could comprehend.
+Two of the vessels—the USS Susquehanna and USS Mississippi—were steam-powered.
+They moved without sails.
+Without wind.
+Without any force that Japanese observers could comprehend.
+Black smoke belched from their stacks like dragons breathing technology.
 The Japanese called them kurofune: the Black Ships.

-Commodore Matthew Perry commanded these vessels with a single mission: force Japan to open its ports to American trade.
-For over two centuries, the Tokugawa shogunate had enforced sakoku, a policy of almost total isolation.
+Commodore Matthew Perry commanded these vessels with the subtlety of a battering ram.
+His mission: force Japan to open its ports to American trade.
+For over two centuries, the Tokugawa shogunate had enforced sakoku—almost total isolation from the outside world.
 Foreign trade was forbidden except for a trickle through Dutch and Chinese merchants at Nagasaki.
 Christianity was banned.
 No Japanese citizen could leave the country on pain of death.

 Perry changed everything in a single morning.

-As his squadron entered the bay, Perry ordered his ships to steam past Japanese defensive lines toward the capital of Edo.
 He positioned his cannons toward the town of Uraga.
-Then he fired seventy-three blank shots—ostensibly celebrating American Independence Day, actually demonstrating what those Paixhans shell guns could do.
+Then he fired seventy-three blank shots—ostensibly celebrating American Independence Day, actually demonstrating what those Paixhans shell guns could do to medieval fortifications.

-The message was unmistakable: open your doors, or we’ll blow them off the hinges.
+The message wasn’t subtle: open your doors, or we’ll blow them off the hinges.

-But first, the new government had to solve an impossible problem: what to do with nearly two million warriors whose entire identity was built on a world that no longer existed.
+Within fifteen years, the shogunate would be gone.
+Within thirty years, Japan would be an industrial power defeating the Chinese Empire in war.
+And along the way, the new government would solve what seemed like an impossible problem: what to do with nearly two million warriors whose entire identity was built on a world that no longer existed.

-The hereditary stipends paid to the samurai consumed approximately 30% of the national budget.
-In some domains, it was closer to 50%.
-This money flowed from peasant taxes to samurai families regardless of whether any actual service was rendered.
-It was a welfare system for warriors in a nation that no longer needed warriors.
+The hereditary stipends paid to samurai consumed approximately 30% of the national budget.
+In some domains, closer to 50%.
+This money flowed from peasant taxes to samurai families regardless of whether any actual sword-swinging was required.
+It was, in effect, a massive welfare program for warriors in a nation that no longer needed warriors.

 The new Meiji government faced a brutal calculus.
-Japan needed to modernize rapidly to avoid colonization by Western powers.
-That required massive investment in railroads, factories, telegraph lines, and a modern conscript army.
+Japan needed to modernize fast to avoid being carved up like China was about to be.
+That required massive investment: railroads, factories, telegraph lines, a modern conscript army.
 But every yen flowing to samurai stipends was a yen that couldn’t build a railway.

 They needed a third way: voluntary elite transition through strategic incentives.